lucapompei/k8s-cluster/jenkins-cicd/README.md

 - projectName: The project name
 - gitUrl: The project git url
 - gitBranch: The project git branch to use to run CI/CD
-- gitTag: The project git tag to use to run CI/CD
 - gitProductionBranch (default: master): The branch used for production release, for which the git tag became mandatory

 Build data